KinectToVR/k2vr-docs/src/pages/en/buying-kinect.md

 ## Where do I buy the Kinect?
 If you're in the UK: [Go here](https://uk.webuy.com/product-detail/?id=s360kinsoxb&categoryName=xbox-360-accessories&superCatName=gaming&title=x360-official-kinect-with-psu-(no-game)) don't even ask any questions. **Kinects sold at CEX always work**, the adapters are tested, and there's a warranty.
 It's price is also unbeatable.
 It also means you get to ignore the entire part about adapters further down this page.

-Elsewhere, check either Ebay or local classified ads websites. **Any Kinect you'll find on Amazon is probably overpriced.**
+Elsewhere, check either eBay or local classified ads websites. **Any Kinect you'll find on Amazon is probably overpriced.**

 <CardTip title="Finding cheap Kinects">
 If you search for common mispellings of Kinect like "xbox connect", "konect", "kinnect" or similar, you'll often find listings from people that lack education on both spelling and money. :)
 </CardTip>

 ## Where do I get the adapter?
-**Get it on Ebay,. please.** We have it on good authority, that every user who got shipped a dead adapter, had purchased it on Amazon.
-I know that some people may be reticent to use Ebay because of past experiences.
-But **we've had only good feedback from people using Ebay on our Discord.**
+**Get it on eBay,. please.** We have it on good authority, that every user who got shipped a dead adapter, had purchased it on Amazon.
+I know that some people may be reticent to use eBay because of past experiences.
+But **we've had only good feedback from people using eBay on our Discord.**

-Depending on where you live, the link for Ebay will change, but just **open the homepage and search "kinect 360 adapter"** and pick the first or second listing.
+Depending on where you live, the link for eBay will change, but just **open the homepage and search "kinect 360 adapter"** and pick the first or second listing.
 Whichever has cheaper shipping, or if you wanna get it faster, buy it from a seller in your country.

 Once the stuff arrives, go to either
 [Setting up your Xbox 360 Kinect](360/setup)